blokks/legacy-docs/src/content/manage-your-schedule/edit-acts.md

 url = "https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet"
 +++

-After [adding an act (speakers/talks/artists)]({{< relref "manage-your-acts.md#adding-acts" >}}) or selecting an existing one, a modal window is shown where you can add or edit its information.
+After [adding an act]({{< relref "manage-your-acts.md#adding-acts" >}}) or selecting an existing one, a modal window is shown where you can add or edit its information.

 ![Modal](images/manage-your-schedule-edit-acts-modal.jpg)

 ## Titles and subtitles
 The *title* of an act is required and can be anything you want.
-Most common titles are speakers names, title of their talks etc. If your event is a conference, you can also add a *subtitle*.
-This can be left blank if you don’t need it.
+If your event is a conference, you can also add a *subtitle*.
+This can be left blank if you don't need it.

 ## Headliners
-Sometimes you want to highlight a band or speaker.
+Sometimes you want to highlight an act.
 By marking it as a *headliner* you can do so.
 This enables you to have special acts really pop out on your schedule.

 ## Categories
 Each act can have one or multiple *categories*.
 These categories can optionally be shown in your timetable.
 Additionally, you can use these categories to [customize the design of your timetable](http://themes/modififers).

 ## Description
-The *description* will be the main bit of text shown when a visitor clicks on of your acts in your schedule.
+The *description* will be the main bit of text shown when a visitor clicks on one of your acts in your schedule.
 Usually this is short biography of the artist or a summary of the talk.
 The description can be as long as you prefer, but we recommend a maximum of 500 characters.

 <span class='note'>Note: this is not a hard limit, you can go with as many characters as you need.</span>